 It’s really no wonder this Netflix period drama did such a good job portraying the Regency era’s rich society.
 According to sources, they really didn’t spare any expense.
 Since its release, it has been revealed that each episode cost a whopping £5million to create.
 That’s over 6.5 million U.S dollars per episode!

 Their huge budget included the costs involved in creating the lavish set designs and the show’s many elaborate costumes.
 But as far as breaking the bank goes, we don’t think showrunners have much to worry about.
-Over 63 million households have streamed Bridgerton, so it looks like the dollars spent have long since paid off.
+Bridgerton has officially become the most streamed Netflix series to date so it looks like the dollars spent have long since paid off.

 The Cast Members Weren’t Allowed To Take Home Any Souvenirs